-Savers are being urged to familiarise themselves with changes to the Financial Services Compensation Scheme (FSCS), as if they are not careful, some of their hard-earned cash could be at risk.
+Savers are being urged to familiarise themselves with the Financial Services Compensation Scheme (FSCS), as if they are not careful, some of their hard-earned cash could be at risk.

-Here we take a look at how the FSCS scheme works – and the changes that have been introduced.
+Here we take a look at how the FSCS scheme works.

 What is the FSCS scheme?